Better Gut Decisions

 This workshop is about stopping or containing potential disasters and quickly restoring the organization to high-level performance.
-The focus here will be on proactive management of operations.
-We will investigate the main sources of crises and explore the planning and integrated operations that would enable an organization to identify and strongly respond to potential catastrophes.
+The focus is on proactive management of operations.
+We investigate the main sources of crises and explore the planning and integrated operations that would enable an organization to identify and strongly respond to potential catastrophes.

-This workshop, based on studies of "best-of-breed" innovative organizations, will combine an investigation of "Principles and Best Practices" with a novel examination of "Leadership for Innovation."
-We will answer two important questions: What are the overarching responsibilities of leaders with regard to innovation?
+This workshop, based on studies of “best-of-breed” innovative organizations, combines an investigation of “Principles and Best Practices” with a novel examination of “Leadership for Innovation.”
+We answer two important questions: What are the overarching responsibilities of leaders with regard to innovation?
 What are the specific roles of leaders in each phase of the innovation process?

 Designing a Product or Technology Strategy

 How and why do customer needs—and therefore market dynamics—change?
 What is the difference between great products and great architectures?
 How does one create and capture value (even in the face of inconsistent customer choices)?
 What are the two major paths for product introduction and how might we choose the right one?
 These are some of the key questions treated in this workshop.

 When You're Asked To Do The Impossible: Leading in the Face of Great Challenge